GoogleCloudDataproc/initialization-actions/README.md

 Cloud Storage connector is `gcs-connector` and for BigQuery connectors is `bigquery-connector`.

-To add a dependency on one of the connectrs using Maven, use the following:
+To add a dependency on one of the connectors using Maven, use the following:

 ```xml
 <dependency>